felipy2k/Fedora-Y2K/README.md

 If Secure Boot is enabled, the script detects it and prompts for confirmation.
 After installation, the `akmod` module must be manually signed.
 See: [RPM Fusion — Secure Boot](https://rpmfusion.org/Howto/Secure%20Boot)

-**Desktop with onboard + NVIDIA card:**
-If you boot with the integrated/onboard GPU active, the NVIDIA card won't appear in `lspci` and `[1] Run EVERYTHING` will skip the driver.
-Use option **`[6]`** instead — it detects this scenario, explains it, and offers to force install.
-After that: reboot → switch to NVIDIA in BIOS → done.
+**GPU not detected?** This can happen when booting with the onboard/integrated GPU, or when pre-installing the driver before the card is physically inserted.
+The script detects this, explains it, and asks for confirmation — just say `y` and the driver installs normally.
+Typical workflow: install driver → reboot → switch to NVIDIA in BIOS.
 </details>

 <details>